omomo-finance/omomo-protocol/general/roadmap.md

 * Expand collaterization to include several markets
 * Expand the number of the markets
 * Develop DAO
-* expand tokenomics and utility of the native token
+* Expand tokenomics and utility of the native token

 ### Phase 3 (end of Q3 - Q4)
 * Add fixed-rate loans system over existing markets